rsugino/NB_ML_450K/README.md

 - data

-- ipynb jupyter-noteboook files are located
+- ipynb dir.  jupyter-noteboook files are located on.

--- make_450K_data.ipynb merge and separate beta-values matrix file
+- make_450K_data.ipynb merge and separate beta-values matrix file.

--- FigX.ipynb and TableX.ipynb made the figure and table.
+- FigX.ipynb and TableX.ipynb made the figure and table.